Inquest to probe role of air pollution in death of British girl - RFI

 London (AFP)

-A coroner's inquest starts in London on Monday to determine whether air pollution played a role in the death of a nine-year-old girl who lived near a busy road.

-The hearing, which is due to last 10 days, could set a new legal precedent if it is found poor air quality contributed to the death of Ella Adoo-Kissi-Debrah.
+The mother of a nine-year-old girl who died from acute respiratory failure after repeated asthma attacks on Monday said she hoped a coroner's inquest would conclude that air pollution played a role in her death.

-Ella died in February 2013 from a severe asthma attack.
-She had previously suffered from nearly three years of repeated attacks related to the chronic illness and had been in hospital 30 times.
+Ella Adoo-Kissi-Debrah died in February 2013 after nearly three years of repeated attacks, which saw her taken to hospital 30 times.

+But a specialist in 2018 noticed a "striking link" between levels of nitrogen dioxide (NO2) and harmful particulate matter at the times she was admitted for treatment.

+A ruling that air pollution was a factor in her death would be a legal first in Britain.

 - Global health issue -